NALTP/Rules/README.md

     - (b) Each captain will be given access to the "Captain's Hub" of TPL where they will be able to submit stats for each match.
     - (c) CRC members will have basic access to TPL to help with stats and rosters, but the owner of TPL may be contacted about issues via the "Submit and Issue or Feature" button at the bottom of the page.
   - (3) Saving CSVs is the responsibility of both participating teams, and any match with incomplete or late submissions are subject to penalties from the commissioners.
-  - (4) Teams are required to submit scores and tagpro eu's for all regular season and postseason games.
+  - (4) Teams are required to submit scores and tagpro eu's for all regular season and postseason games on request.
-  - (5) If teams are not able to get tagpro eu's for any reason, then a csv or screenshot of the scoreboard will be acceptable, if there are no timeouts.
+  - (5) If teams are not able to get tagpro eu's for any reason, then a direct link to the TagPro replay will be acceptable.
 Keep in mind this is not ideal.
   - (6) If at any point a half is played 3v4, or if the game is determined noncompetitive by the CRC, it runs the risk of being thrown out statistically at the discretion of the CRC.
-  - (7) If a player should receive more than 40 minutes for any reason, excluding overtime, their stats will be pro-rated to 40 minutes.
+  - (7) Player stats from games played on home maps will not be displayed in TagPro League totals for Major and Minor leagues.
-  - (8) Player stats from games played on home maps will not be displayed in TagPro League totals.
+  - (8) If a player should receive more than the maximum number minutes for any reason, excluding overtime, their stats will be pro-rated to the maximum number of minutes.

 ___
 ### Article XII - Votes, Vetoes, VONC’s, & Rule Changes